deepanshutiwari27/tic-tac-toe/README.txt

 Type cd and followed by your directory  to get into it After you are in the right directory, type the following command to run the game:- Python main.py

-if you not have python installed in your device you can use tictactoe.exe to play the game Now have fun!
+If you not have python installed in your device you can use tictactoe.exe to play the game

+Now have fun!